-Date of report: Bag Number: Date Discrepancy discovered:

-Discovered by: Hospital/EMS Dept making discovery:

-Have blue Hospital seal?
-Tracking: YES/NO If yes s - Attach seal to report

-from (l hospital) To (EMS

-turned in: to (hospital)

-addendum if additional space needed)

-Describe efforts to resol ve the discrepan cy: (Attach addendum if additional space needed)

-Was the discrepancy satis sfactorily resolved d?
-If not, what steps are to be taken:

-Who will be man enable to Fon mooning d

-Reporting requirements eporting:

-By whom?

-By whom?

-Required documents subr For Drug Bag committee mitted to GMVEN MSC By: Date:

-Wrong Med stocked Bag logged out with red seal

-Expired meds found Empty vials/packages found

-Wrong dose packaged Open pouch found

-Missing Meds Unsealed bottles found

-Wrong number package d Med found in wrong compartment

-No exp date on tag Wrong med administered

-Atrovent/Albuterol not l abeled Lost or stolen bag

-Damaged medications Other:

-Other:
+Date of report: Bag Numbe er: Date Discrepancy discovered: Discovered by: Hospital/EMS Dept making discovery: Have blue Hospital seal?
+YES/NO I Tracking: f yes - Attach seal to report Date bag was logged out: from om (hospital) To (EMS agency) Date Bag turned in: to (hospital) Description of the discrepancy : (Atta ach addendum if additional space needed) Describe efforts to resolve the discre epancy: (Attach addendum if additional space needed) Was the discrepancy satisfactorily reso olved?
+If not, what steps are to be taken: Who will be responsible for any requir red reporting: Reporting requirements: 1 6 ate: By whom? te: By whom? · · Required documents submitted to GM VEMSC By: Date: For Drug Bag committee use: · Wrong Med stocked Bag logged out with red seal Expired meds found Empty vials/packages found Open pouch found Wrong dose packaged Missing Meds Unsealed bottles found Wrong number packaged Med found in wrong compartment No exp date on tag Wrong med administered Atrovent/Albuterol not labeled Lost or stolen bag Damaged medications Other: Other: